Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 // create an MSIG with which we'll sign it var version = 1;
 var threshold = 2;
-MultisigSignature mSig = new MultisigSignature(version, threshold);               //create a new multisignature like the current 'from'
+MultisigSignature mSig = new MultisigSignature(version, threshold);

 // add subsigs (at least threshold count worth)
 // sign with the account
 Account signingAccount = //... init